Asian shares slide on fresh trade worries, bonds fragile

 Global bond markets were also rattled by sharp rises in Japanese bond yields since the Bank of Japan loosened its grip on long-term yields on Tuesday.

-Worries that higher yields in Japan may prompt Japanese investors to repatriate funds hit European bonds, boosting German DE10YT=TWEB and French FR10YT=TWEB yields to seven-week highs on Wednesday.
+Worries that higher yields in Japan may prompt Japanese investors to repatriate funds hit European bonds, boosting German and French yields to seven-week highs on Wednesday.

 In the foreign exchange market, major currencies were little moved.

-The British pound was steady at $1.3119 GBP=D3 ahead of an expected rate hike by the Bank of England later in the day.
+The British pound was steady at $1.3119 ahead of an expected rate hike by the Bank of England later in the day.

 Oil prices climbed a tad after two days of heavy losses on a surprise increase in U.S. crude stockpiles.

-Brent crude futures LCOc1 rose 0.5 percent to $72.78 per barrel after a 2.5 percent fall the previous day.
+Brent crude futures rose 0.5 percent to $72.78 per barrel after a 2.5 percent fall the previous day.

-U.S. West Texas Intermediate (WTI) crude futures CLc1 edged up 0.4 percent to $67.96 a barrel after Wednesday’s 1.6 percent fall.
+U.S. West Texas Intermediate (WTI) crude futures edged up 0.4 percent to $67.96 a barrel after Wednesday’s 1.6 percent fall.

 Reporting by Hideyuki Sano; Editing by Sam Holmes and Joseph Radford